AKROGIS/AnimalMovement/Documentation/Installation Instructions.rst

         providerName="System.Data.SqlClient" />
   </connectionStrings>

 The text ``INPAKROMS53AIS`` must be replaced with the SqlServer Instance name (typically the name of the machine where a default instance of Sql Server is installed).
-If more than one instance of SqlServer is installed on a machine, then the text must include tha machine and instance name.
+If more than one instance of SqlServer is installed on a machine, then the text must include the machine and instance name.

 The text ``Animal_Movement`` must be replaced with the name of the database in the instance where the animal movement schema has been created.

 ArgosDownloader.Properties.Settings
 -----------------------------------
 Settings that control the Argos downloader library.
-This library is used in multiple executables, and each executable has a copy of these settings, so the defaults may be vary.
+This library is used in multiple executables, and each executable has a copy of these settings, so the defaults may vary.

 ============================  ===================  ====================================================================================
 Setting                       Default              Valid Values